ghga-de/milestones-docs/48-kori-bustard/technical_specification.md

 - `user_id`: string representing the unique user ID stored in the database
 - `dataset_id`: string representing the accession number of a dataset

-One model can be defined in ghga-event-schemas to encapsulate the User ID alone, since that field is used across multiple events.
-The dataset ID is needed for the access request details, so an AccessRequestDetails model can be defined as well.
+One model should be defined in ghga-event-schemas to encapsulate the User ID alone, since that field is used across multiple events.
+The dataset ID is needed for the access request details, so an AccessRequestDetails model should be defined as well.

 The IVA notifications may require other information as details emerge, so required information may be separately encapsulated for them.